pschulz1/cockroachdb-demo/README.md

    Open your browser and navigate to [localhost:8080](http://localhost:8080) - You should see the CockroachDB console.

 5. **Start the Application**:
-   Open a **1st terminal**, navigate to the repository, and start the application:
+   Go to the **1st terminal**, navigate to the repository, and start the application:
    ```bash
    ./main
    ```